j-d-carmichael/quilk/README.md

     "time" : 2500
 },
 ```
-The 'on_for_level' setting can be 0 -> 10.
-Where 10 is only high level items such as erors in the build.
-5 is general notifications such as quilk starting and watching etc.
+EG: To be told only when quilk build has finished and errors, choose level 9.

-To be told only when quilk build has finished and errors, choose level 9.
+Here are the docs for notifications: [https://jdcrecur.github.io/quilk/Desktop_notifications.html](https://jdcrecur.github.io/quilk/Desktop_notifications.html)